 - Spread one tablespoon of the buttercream frosting on a cake plate, then place the first cake layer in the center of the cake plate.

 - Fill a piping bag with a large open round nozzle with the strawberry buttercream (or you can fill a gallon-sized Ziplock bag and cut the corner off).
-Pipe a thick outer ring of buttercream on the top of the cake, followed by another thick inner ring (see the photo in the blog post above for reference).
+Pipe a thick outer ring of buttercream on the top of the cake, followed by another thick inner ring.

 - Fill in the two spaces between the rings of frosting with the strawberry jam.